15 Audiobooks About Mental Health

 At age 24, Matt Haig had a mental health crisis.
 He stood on a cliff edge and wondered whether to jump off.
 He decided to stay living, and once he had walked back inside his house, he threw up from the stress.
 His memoir is about the three years of depression and anxiety that followed.
 He tells stories of how he struggled to even walk to the corner shop without severe panic.
 The book charts his journey back from the edge with a frank honesty and compassion for anyone experiencing something similar.
 A short, but important book.

-Listening Books members can request Reasons to Stay Alive on MP3 CD number 13585.
+Listening Books members can download or stream Reasons to Stay Alive or request it on MP3 CD number 13585.

 The Shock of the Fall: Nathan Filer